Chart Color Schemes

 Rockhampton Surrounds - East hosts an older demographic, ranking in the top quartile nationwide

-Rockhampton Surrounds - East has a median age of 45, which is higher than Rest of Qld's figure of 41 and the national average of 38.
-Its age profile shows that those aged 65-74 are particularly prominent, making up 14.8% of the population, compared to the national figure of 9.4%.
-Meanwhile, the 25-34 age group is smaller at 9.8%, compared to Rest of Qld's figure.
-Since the 2021 Census, the 75 to 84 age group has grown from 5.7% to 7.0% of the population.
-Conversely, the 55 to 64 cohort has declined from 17.6% to 14.9%, and the 45 to 54 group has dropped from 13.3% to 10.9%.
-Looking ahead to 2041, demographic projections reveal significant shifts in Rockhampton Surrounds - East's age structure.
-The 75 to 84 age group is projected to grow by 51%, reaching 398 people from 264.
-Conversely, population declines are projected for the 15 to 24 and 55 to 64 cohorts.
+Rockhampton Surrounds - East has a median age of 45, which is higher than Rest of Qld's figure of 41 and also above the national average of 38.
+The age profile shows that individuals aged 65-74 make up 14.8% of the population, a notably higher proportion compared to both Rest of Qld (12%) and the national average (9.4%).
+Conversely, those aged 25-34 constitute only 9.8%, which is lower than Rest of Qld's figure of 16%.
+Between the 2021 Census and now, the proportion of individuals aged 75 to 84 has increased from 5.7% to 7.0%, while the 55 to 64 cohort has decreased from 17.6% to 14.9% and the 45 to 54 group has dropped from 13.3% to 10.9%.
+Looking ahead to 2041, demographic projections indicate significant shifts in Rockhampton Surrounds - East's age structure.
+The 75 to 84 age group is expected to grow by 51%, reaching 398 individuals from the current figure of 264.
+Conversely, population declines are projected for those aged 15-24 and 55-64.